Nonviolent Communication: Gordon model

 Little also suggests The Gordon Model for Effective Relationships (1970) as a likely precursor to both NVC and interest-based negotiation, based on conceptual similarities, if not any direct evidence of a connection.
 Like Rosenberg, Gordon had worked with Carl Rogers, so the models' similarities may reflect common influences.

 Active listening

 Suzanne Jones sees a substantive difference between active listening as originated by Gordon and empathic listening as recommended by Rosenberg, insofar as active listening involves a specific step of reflecting what a speaker said to let them know you are listening, whereas empathic listening involves an ongoing process of listening with both heart and mind and being fully present to the other's experience, with an aim of comprehending and empathizing with the needs of the other, the meaning of the experience for that person.

 Focused Conversation Method (FCM)

-Martha Lasley sees similarities with the Focused Conversation Method (FCM) developed by the Institute of Cultural Affairs (ICA), with NVC's observations, feelings, needs, and requests components relating to FCM's objective, reflective, interpretive, and decisional stages.
+Martha Lasley sees similarities with the Focused Conversation Method (FCM) developed by the Institute of Cultural Affairs International (ICA), with NVC's observations, feelings, needs, and requests components relating to FCM's objective, reflective, interpretive, and decisional stages.